What is Zollinger-Ellison syndrome?

 How the digestive system works

-The gastrin travels in the bloodstream and signals to other stomach cells to release gastric acid to help break down food.
+Gastrin travels in the bloodstream and signals to other stomach cells to release gastric acid to help break down food.

-In a healthy system, the stomach cells control how much gastrin is produced, and this prevents excessive quantities of gastric acid from forming.
+In a healthy system, the stomach cells control how much gastrin a person produces.
+This prevents excessive quantities of gastric acid from forming.